Apache Kafka is a distributed streaming platform. Read more about Kafka.

 Max number of records to poll: the maximum number of records that can be fetched from the queue in a single poll call.

 Number of retries before stop polling: the number of retries before stop polling if the poll returns no records.
 The default is 5.

-Integration with CDC providers: select the CDC provider(s) if you are planning to use this connection for capturing and processing CDC events.
-Currently, only Debezium is supported.
+Integration with CDC providers: the CDC provider.
+Select either Etlworks or Debezium if you are planning to use this connection for processing CDC events created by ETL CDC connectors or Debezium.